-When Dr. Melissa Esposito is asked by patients whether they can sex during fertility treatment, her answer to them is simple: “Listen to your body.”
+When Dr. Cassandra Roeca is asked by patients whether they can have sex during fertility treatment, her answer to them is simple: “Listen to your body.”

-“There is usually nothing unsafe about having sexual intercourse while cycling, but many women who are using injectable medication for IUI or IVF may experience enlarged ovaries, which might make intercourse uncomfortable.
-While sex during fertility treatment isn’t unsafe, there are several instances where intercourse and ejaculation are not recommended to increases the chances of success,” explains Dr. Esposito.
+“It is usually safe to have sexual intercourse during ovarian stimulation, but many women who are using injectable medication for IUI or IVF may experience enlarged ovaries, which might make intercourse uncomfortable.
+With enlarged ovaries and during IVF there may be increased risk for ovarian torsion or ectopic pregnancy, and there are several instances where intercourse and ejaculation are not recommended to increases the chances of success,” explains Dr. Roeca.

 Having a Semen Analysis?
 Abstain For Optimal Sample

-Generally, a semen sample is collected for one of two reason: to test the semen quality or to be prepared and used in an insemination when undergoing either IUI, IVF, FET or donor egg treatment.
-When the male partner is asked to produce a sample for a semen analysis, Dr. Esposito recommends that the man abstain from any form of ejaculation for the two to three days prior to ensure a complete and reliable sample.
+Generally, a semen sample is collected for one of two reason: to test the semen quality or to be prepared and used in an insemination when undergoing either IUI, IVF or donor egg treatment.
+When the male partner is asked to produce a sample for a semen analysis, Dr. Roeca recommends that the man abstain from any form of ejaculation for the two to five days prior to ensure a complete and reliable sample.
 She goes on to explain, “There can be some negative effects to abstaining for longer periods than the recommended time.
-Some patients go overboard and abstain for a lot longer than three days because they’re thinking it will result in a build-up of new sperm cells.
+Some patients go overboard and abstain for a lot longer than five days because they’re thinking it will result in a build-up of new sperm cells.
 The truth is that too much time between ejaculations is actually counterproductive.”

 With the exception of cycles calling for timed intercourse or donor sperm, all treatment plans, including IUI, IVF, or donor egg treatment, will require the collection of a semen sample to be used for insemination.
 It is suggested to abstain from ejaculation the day prior to the insemination.
 If the couple has intercourse too soon, then the volume of ejaculate and the sperm counts may be compromised, leading to a suboptimal sample for the IUI, but more on that to come.